NREL provides information and resources on green banks for U.S. states, local jurisdictions, communities, and tribes.

 A green bank is fundamentally "a focused institution, created to maximize clean energy adoption," according to the Coalition for Green Capital.
 Some green banks make direct loans while others provide credit support to local lenders who make the loans.
 Green banks can also make equity investments, but they don't take deposits.

 Green banks can be organized in various ways, including as independent public sector entities or nonprofit corporations of various types.
 They are often established to complement existing financial institutions by attracting and leveraging private capital that otherwise might be unavailable to a particular market segment.
 The availability of low-cost capital is a critical factor for achieving cost-competitive financing for clean energy projects, including energy efficiency.
 Reduced interest rates, extended loan terms, and low- or no-money-down finance offerings can help broaden eligibility and achieve energy bill savings, provide pricing certainty, and enable investors to achieve attractive investment returns.

 U.S. Green Bank Institutions

-As of 2017, several Green Banks in the United States have been established by enabling legislation at the state and local level, with several more under development.
-Examples of existing Green Banks in the United States include:
+Depending on the state, green banks can access public funding, raise capital in private markets and/or receive a steady stream of revenue through utility bill surcharges.
+Several green banks in the United States have been established by enabling legislation at the state and local level, with several more under development.

 Green Bank Products